-15. Were you the victim of an assault?
-Ye is.
-No Please explain: 16.
-Did you experience or observe any obscene or annoying or harassing beha- viour, n ot invol ving vi olen ce?
-Please explain: Ye 18 No 17.
-Were you caught up in any riots, public demonstrations or acts of civil un Please explain: rest?
-Ye s No 18.
-Did you experience any natural calamity (e.g., flood, fire, earthquake)?
-Please explain: Ye ts No 19.
-Did you experience any form of danger not directed specifically at you?
-Please explain: Ye s No 20.
-Do you have first-hand knowledge of any crime affecting another particip Please explain: ant in ye our activ ity?
-Ye s No 21.
-Did you make use of the Queen's Emergency Support Protocol?
-Please explain: Ye s No Very uns afe Ve ry safe 22.
+6. Did you experience or observe any obscene or annoying or harassing bel saviour, n iot invol Please explain: Ye 5 No Were you caught up in any riots, public demonstrations or acts of civil u Please explain: nrest?
+Ye is No Did you experience any natural calamity (e.g., flood, fire, earthquake)?
+Please explain: Ye 15 No Did you experience any form of danger not directed specifically at you?
+Please explain: Ye 18 No Do you have first-hand knowledge of any crime affecting another partici Please explain: pant in y our activ rity?
+Ye 15 No Did you make use of the Queen's Emergency Support Protocol?
+Please explain: Ye 18 No Very uns safe -ver y safe 2.
 In general, how safe did you feel during your off-campus experience?
-1 2 3 4 5 23.
-If your activity involved a host situation, how safe did you feel at your host institution? ī 2 3 4 5 If you felt unsafe or very unsafe, please explain in what way the host situa tion was s unsafe: not a all reso lved f ully resolved 24.
+1 2 3 -4 5 If your activity involved a host situation, how safe did you 2.5 3 feel at your host institution?
+1 2 3 4 5 If you felt unsafe or very unsafe, please explain in what way the host situ lation wa s unsafe not at all reso alved fi ally r esolved 4.
 If you experienced any health or safety incident, please indicate the degree of satisfaction that you feel regarding its resolution?
-Please explain: 1 2 3 4 5 25.
-Please provide any other comments that you feel would be useful when pl activities in the future (attach additional sheets if necessary): anning a ind prep aring fo or sin milar 60, activities in the totale (mach nontrollin successing).
+Please explain: 1 2 3 4 5 Please provide any other comments that you feel would be useful when activities in the future (attach additional sheets if necessary): stanning : and prep aring fo or sin nilar 3